webaxones/core/README.md

 There is a [documentation on this repo](https://github.com/webaxones/core/wiki).

+> **Note**

+This project is for my own use.
+You can fork it, but don't use it as is if you don't understand the code and don't expect anything to be maintained even though in truth I will maintain it for myself anyway.

 *Thanks to Pierre Lannoy for his fucking good [DecaLog SDK](https://decalog.io/) which tracks everything and almost makes coffee.*